Server Runtime

 Player also tracks its controlled critter, connection, ignored property-send pair, and optional view-map context.

-Network validation and inbound commands
+Network validation and inbound messages

 The server receives client messages through ServerConnection and dispatches them from ServerEngine methods such as: